openSUSE/news-o-o/_posts/2013-04-30-open-build-service-version-2-4-released.markdown

 [gallery ids="15922,15924,15921"]

-_â€“ check out more pictures of OBS hardware in the [Google+ group](https://plus.google.com/communities/103680308276459599434)_
+_– check out more pictures of OBS hardware in the [Google+ group](https://plus.google.com/communities/103680308276459599434)_

-<blockquote>â€žThe [server monitor](https://build.opensuse.org/monitor) is telling the awful truth: now that we have the build power we have to work on the other hardware bottlenecks, like the server delivering binaries across the build hosts and to our mirrors pronto!â€</blockquote>
+<blockquote>„The [server monitor](https://build.opensuse.org/monitor) is telling the awful truth: now that we have the build power we have to work on the other hardware bottlenecks, like the server delivering binaries across the build hosts and to our mirrors pronto!”</blockquote>

-_â€“ said openSUSE Release Manager Stephan "coolo" Kulow_.
+_– said openSUSE Release Manager Stephan "coolo" Kulow_.

 So don't forget that you can make a difference with your support and sponsorship for the openSUSE and OBS communities.
 If you happen be able to, or know someone who can, donate serious I/O power to the Open Build Service reference server - it's time to [tell us](http://openbuildservice.org/team/)!